cbrionesaranda/portfolio/_pages/about.md

 permalink: /
 title: "About"
 ---

-I'm Cesar Briones - an engineer, researcher and student at the USF Department of Mechanical Engineering, graduating in May 2026.
-I currently do research in active drag-braking dynamics, rocketry national competitions, localized corrosion impedance analysis, and manufacturing of nano-ribbons.
+I'm Cesar Briones - an aspiring engineer, researcher and student at the USF Deparmtnet of Mechanical Engineering, graduating in May 2026.
+I currently lead the development of active drag-based braking system, compete in national rocketry competitions, and research in corrosion activity analysis.

-I have demonstrated project experience in design, fabrication, modelling and optimization of constrained physical systems, scientific software, and technical communication.
-I enjoy working on challenging, multi-disciplinary projects in emerging technologies.
+I have demosntarted project experience in iterative design, DFA, DFM, substractive and additive manufacturing, modeling and optimization of constrained physical system, technical documentation and data analysis.
+I enjoy working on challenging, multi-discipliary projects addressing problems with a creative solution.
 Check out some of my projects [here]({{ site.baseurl }}/projects).

+Here are some of my creations.

 ![wide-bio-photo]({{ site.baseurl }}/assets/images/wide-bio-photo.jpeg){: .align-center}